hacknug/tailwindcss-background-extended/readme.md

 ## Notes

-I will be adding support for creating classes for `background-image`, `background-position` and `background-size` soon-ish.
+I will be adding support for creating classes for `background` and `background-image` soon-ish.
 Feel free to open an issue if you need it before I get to it.

 ## Usage